Protect yourself and your partners from getting HIV

 • Wound care

-• Condoms, lube, and other prevention supplies
+• Condoms, lube, and other safer sex supplies

 • HIV and hepatitis C testing